 Tapioca – Is made from a starch extracted from the Cassava Root.
 It is spread on a frying pan, fried and then it turns into a sort of dried crepe, to which you can add different fillings.
 The most traditional ones are coconut or cheese curd.

-Bolo de Rolo – The special touch in this traditional desert from Pernambuco is an added layer of melted guava along with your average cake batter.
+Bolo de Rolo – The special touch in this traditional dessert from Pernambuco is an added layer of melted guava along with your average cake batter.

 Local Time is UCT/GMT – 3

 Currency is the same all over Brazil - BRL – R$ - Brazilian Reais.
 Pronounced as Re-eyes (plural) or Re-owl (singular).
 No establishment accepts payment in any currency other than BRL.

 Tap water is not drinkable.
 You should only drink bottled water.
 That is what you’ll be served when you ask for “water” anywhere you go.